A new graph invariant arises in toric topology: Introduction

+\end{theorem} \begin{remark} By a result of Davis-Januskiewicz \cite{DJ}, the $\Z_2$-Betti numbers of $M_\R(\B(G))$ is equal to the $\Q$-Betti numbers of $M_\C(\B(G))$, which is given by the $h$-vector of $P_{\B(G)}$ as mentioned above.
+Since the Euler characteristic can be calculated using any coefficient field \cite[Exercise~3A.1]{H}, one concludes that $b(G)$ also can be obtained from the $h$-vector of $P_{\B(G)}$.
+See Remark~\ref{rem:kindreferee} for details. \end{remark}

-An amazing formula by Suciu and Trevisan \cite{Su1} to calculate rational Betti number of any real toric manifold is one of the key tools in the proof of Theorem \ref{thm:mainintro}.
-As immediate corollaries, we obtain the followings: \begin{corollary} If $G=K_{n+1}$ is a complete graph, then
+An amazing formula by Suciu and Trevisan \cite{Su1} to calculate rational Betti number of any real toric manifold is one of the key tools in the proof of Theorem~\ref{thm:mainintro}.
+As immediate consequence, we obtain the following corollary. \begin{corollary} If $G=K_{n+1}$ is a complete graph, then

 and